 Finally, we consider the decision whether a firm should continue to produce in the short run while experiencing losses.
 As discussed in the chapter, perfectly competitive firms will continue to produce as long as they can recover their variable costs.
-So if price falls a little below P_1 in Figure 6.12, the firm will be making negative economic profits, but it will still be making enough revenues to cover its variable costs as well as pay some fixed costs-which is still better than shutting down production, earning no revenues, and having to pay all its fixed costs.
-Eventually, the price will fall enough that the firm will not be able to cover its variable costs, and it is better off shutting down production and just paying its fixed costs, as illustrated in Figure 6.13.
+If price falls a little below P_1 in Figure 6A.5, the firm will be making negative economic profits, but it will still be making

+Eventually, price could fall enough that the firm will not be able to cover its variable costs, and it is better off shutting down production and just paying its fixed costs, as illustrated in Figure 6A.6.
 At a price of P_2 the firm produces at point Z (where P = MC) and makes just enough in revenues to cover its variable costs.
 However, if price falls below P_2 , the firm will not be able to cover its variable costs and it is better off shutting down production and just paying its fixed costs.

+A2: FORMAL ANALYSIS OF MONOPOLY AND MONOPOLISTIC COMPETITION

+1. The Assumptions

-APPENDIX B: FORMAL ANALYSIS OF MONOPOLY AND MONOPOLISTIC COMPETITION A1.
-THE ASSUMPTIONS This appendix shows how monopoly and monopolistic competition market structures can be formally treated within a model of profit-maximizing firms that make static decisions based on solving complex problems.
+This appendix shows how monopoly and monopolistic competition market structures can be formally treated within a model of profit-maximizing firms that make static decisions based on solving complex problems.
 We assume that the firm is a hair dryer producer.

+2. Monopoly

-A2.
-MONOPOLY Suppose that our hair dryer producer is a monopolist, with the marginal revenue schedule shown in Table 6.4 and Figure 6.5 and with the marginal cost curve of our hypothetical producer also shown in Figure 6.5.
-As described in this chapter, the monopolist maximizes profits by setting MR = MC.
+Suppose that our hair dryer producer is a monopolist, with the marginal revenue schedule shown in Table 6A.1 and Figure 6A.7 and with the marginal cost curve of our hypothetical hair dryer producer also shown in Figure 6A.7.
+As described in chapter 6, the monopolist maximizes profits by setting MR = MC.
 It produces 5 units, at a marginal cost of about \$12, and sells them for a price of \$28.

+Quantity of output Selling price (\$) Total revenue (\$) Marginal revenue (\$)

+1 44 44 44

+2 40 80 36

+3 36 108 28

+4 32 128 20

+5 28 140 12

+6 24 144 4

+7 20 140 -4

+8 16 128 -12

+9 12 108 -20

+Table 6A.1.
+Total and Marginal Revenue for a Monopolist

+Figure 6A.7 Monopoly Profit Maximization

-Adding in the average total cost curve of the firm enables us to identify the area of economic profit, as shown in Figure 6.14.
+Adding in the average total cost curve of the firm enables us to identify the area of economic profit, as shown in Figure 6A.8.
 The firm's revenues include both shaded areas, whereas its costs are represented by the blue rectangle whose northeast corner lies on the ATC curve.
-The monopolist makes positive economic profit equal to the area of the gray rectangle whose southeast corner lies on the ATC curve.
-Figure 6.14 Monopoly Profits
+The monopolist makes positive economic profits equal to the area of the gray rectangle whose southeast corner lies on the ATC curve.

+3. Monopolistic Competition

-A3.
-MONOPOLISTIC COMPETITION The monopolistically competitive firm faces a downward-sloping demand curve.
+The monopolistically competitive firm faces a downward-sloping demand curve.
 Yet, like a perfectly competitive firm, it also makes zero economic profits in the long run.

-This case is illustrated in Figure 6.15.
+This case is illustrated in Figure 6A.9.
 Like the monopolist, the monopolistically competitive firm will choose to produce the quantity corresponding to point A, where MR = MC.
 It will charge a price corresponding to point B on the demand curve.
 Point B is also on the ATC curve.
 Thus the rectangle with its northeast corner at point B represents both total revenue (price \times quantity) and total cost (average total cost \times quantity).
 The firm makes zero economic profits.

 How does this come about?
-Look back at Figure 6.15.
+Look back at Figure 6.6 in the textbook.
 If the price were above the ATC curve, the firm would make positive economic profits, and (because there is free entry) new firms would enter the industry.
 This causes the demand curve for this firm's differentiated product to shift downward.
-The demand curve is imagined to shift downward until it just touches the ATC curve, as shown in Figure 6.15.
+The demand curve would shift downward until it just touches the ATC curve, as shown in Figure 6A.9.